Station Assembly, Practice, and Safety (Part One)

 Key Takeaways:

-- The mixer combines the received signal with the local oscillator to produce an intermediate frequency (IF).
+1. The local oscillator provides the frequency needed for the mixer to produce an intermediate frequency (IF).

 5 / 10